How Entrepreneurs Hurt SEO

 Here are two examples of the same business name:

-FeedbackWrench Web Presence, SEO, and Video Production.
+FeedbackWrench Web Design, SEO, and Marketing.

 Now imagine that your website, Facebook page, Google My Business page, Yellow Pages, Better Business Bureau, Chamber of Commerce, BNI, and all your other digital footprints were inconsistent.

 This sounds silly, but this is a very big deal to Google when it comes to local SEO.
 You need to have a consistent name, address, and phone number to help cut through all of the noise.
+Don’t use “Lawn Cutters LLC” and “Lawn Cutters Company” in two different places to describe the same business – this will create a whole bunch of unnecessary confusion.

 1 – Unravel the Headphones of NAP and Web Assets